 - your symptoms are not any better after a few weeks

-- you get new symptoms such as earache, a fever, itching or fluid leaking from your ear
+- you have symptoms such as earache, a fever, itching or fluid leaking from your ear

-They'll look into your ear using a small handheld torch with a magnifying lens.
+But a GP may check for an ear infection.
+They'll look into your ear using a small handheld torch with a magnifying lens (otoscope).
 This should not hurt.

 Things you can do if you have a perforated eardrum

-- not putting anything in your ear, such as cotton buds or eardrops (unless your GP recommends them)
+do not put anything inside your ear, such as cotton buds or eardrops (unless your GP recommends them)

-- not blowing your nose too hard, as this can damage your eardrum as it heals
+do not blow your nose too hard - this can damage your eardrum as it heals

 Causes of a perforated eardrum

-A hole in the eardrum can be caused by:
+A hole in your eardrum can be caused by:

 - an ear infection

-- an injury to the eardrum, such as a blow to your ear or putting an object like a cotton bud deep into your ear
+- an injury - such as a blow or putting an object like a cotton bud too deep into your ear

 - changes in pressure, such as while flying or scuba diving